kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 When executing `combineSignedRawTransactions` , the signed RLP-encoded raw transaction strings to be combined must be exactly the same to each other except the signatures and the optional variables in the transaction instance.
 Optional variables without any given value in the base transaction instance (the caller of `combineSignedRawTransactions`) will be redeemed with the corresponding ones in the following raw transaction string to be merged right next.
 If there is any inconsistency among all raw transaction strings including the values of optional variables of them to be merged, an error occurs.

 The combineSignedRawTransactions returns an RLP-encoded string containing all signatures (and feePayerSignatures if the transaction is a fee-delegated transaction) as a result.
-You use this to send a transaction to the network through `await caver.rpc.kaia.sendRawTransaction(combined)`.
+You use this to send a transaction to the network through `await caver.rpc.klay.sendRawTransaction(combined)`.

 ## Detecting implementation of KCT interfaces <a href="#detecting-implementation-of-kct-interfaces" id="detecting-implementation-of-kct-interfaces"></a>

 `caver.kct` provides functions that return information about which interface the given KCT token contract implements.
-Using this, you can see which interface the KCT token contract deployed on Kaia implements.
+Using this, you can see which interface the KCT token contract deployed on Klaytn implements.

 ### Detecting KIP-7 interfaces <a href="#detecting-kip-7-interfaces" id="detecting-kip-7-interfaces"></a>

 In order to detect the interfaces implemented by the KIP-7 token contract, you can use `caver.kct.kip7.detectInterface(contractAddress)` or `kip7.detectInterface()`.

-Below is a code on how to detect the implemented interfaces for the KIP-7 token contract deployed on Kaia using static methods provided in `caver.kct.kip7`.
+Below is a code on how to detect the implemented interfaces for the KIP-7 token contract deployed on Klaytn using static methods provided in `caver.kct.kip7`.

 ```javascript
 // test.js